-Dr. Sayra Pinto leads learning and innovation processes at Thousand Currents.
-An immigrant from Honduras, Sayra began working as a community organizer in the late 1980’s in the Greater Boston region.
-Sayra has an unshakable commitment to practice-based approaches to leadership education, values-driven organizational development, and experiential social innovations.
-In a 30 year career devoted to cross-sectoral social transformation, Sayra has worked with numerous human service organizations, colleges and universities, public schools, and philanthropic organizations.
-Of late, Sayra volunteers to build the Massachusetts Women of Color Coalition and serves formally as the Director of Learning and Innovation at Thousand Currents.
-Sayra is also an adjunct faculty member of the Graduate College at the University of Vermont’s Rubinstein School where she teaches in Master’s of Leadership in Sustainability program.
-Sayra holds an undergraduate degree from Middlebury College, an MFA from Goddard College, and an PhD in Interdisciplinary Studies from the Union Institute and University.
+Dr. Sayra Pinto is the Chief Practitioner for Moon Jaguar Strategies LLC, a consulting company supporting cross sector organizations to build strategies and cultures to transform themselves and the world.
+She founded and is a strategic advisor to the Restore Circles Initiative through her role as the Chair of the Crossroads Leadership Lab at UVM.
+In a 30-year career devoted to cross-sectoral social transformation, Sayra has worked with numerous human service organizations, colleges and universities, public schools, and philanthropic organizations.
+Sayra is an adjunct faculty member of the Graduate College at the University of Vermont’s Rubinstein School where she teaches in Master’s of Leadership in Sustainability program.
+Sayra holds an undergraduate degree from Middlebury College, an MFA from Goddard College, and a PhD in Interdisciplinary Studies from the Union Institute and University.
 She has published two chapbooks and a doctoral dissertation to date: Pinol : Poems (2012), Vatolandia (2012), and the dissertation The Ontology of Love: A Framework for Re-Indigenizing Communities of Color in the U.S (2015), among other publications.

 Practitioner, Writer, Theorist